 Harvard Integrated Life Sciences (HILS) brings together and serves life science PhD students in the Graduate School of Arts and Sciences (GSAS).
 HILS is a federation of 14 life sciences PhD programs and subject areas across four Harvard faculties: the Faculty of Arts and Sciences, the Harvard T. H. Chan School of Public Health, the Harvard Medical School, and the Harvard School of Dental Medicine.
 We facilitate cross-disciplinary academic and research collaboration, support student flexibility, and encourage extracurricular participation by our students, faculty, and staff.
 HILS brings together the unparalleled expertise of Harvard's faculty with the abundant resources that span Harvard’s life sciences disciplines to advance innovative collaboration, world-changing breakthroughs, and incomparable opportunities for our students.

-As a graduate student within the HILS federation, you’ll have:
+As a GSAS graduate student within the HILS federation, you’ll have:

-- Integrated research opportunities with faculty, postdoctoral fellows, and peers, including workshops, journal clubs, seminars, and graduate consortia
+- Exceptional breadth and depth of research opportunities with faculty, postdoctoral fellows, and peers, including workshops, journal clubs, seminars, and graduate consortia.

 How HILS Works

-If you choose—and are accepted by—a dissertation advisor in another program or subject area that is part of the HILS federation, the two groups will work together to ensure coordinated oversight and advice.
-This may include a “migration,” where you’ll maintain your affiliation with your home program while conducting dissertation research in another program’s lab, or a “transfer,” which involves changing your home program.
+In rare cases, a student may choose—and be accepted by—a dissertation advisor in another program or subject area that is part of the HILS federation.
+In these cases, the advisor and the home program will work together to ensure coordinated oversight and advice.

 Interested in Enhancing Your Research Experience Before Applying?